prowide/prowide-iso20022/README.md

 This repository exposes the **source code for the maintenance and LTS yearly releases**.
 Latest public **binary DOWNLOAD** is available at https://www.prowidesoftware.com/download

-SRU updates are made available on October (one month before SWIFT production date) for the general public, and 6 months in advance for subscribed customers.
+SRU updates are made available in October (one month before SWIFT production date) for the public, and 6 months in advance for subscribed customers.

 ### License